12 jobs for 9-year-olds so they can earn extra cash

 Keep in mind that YouTube doesn’t allow kids under 13 to use its services without permission from their parents.
 So, you’ll need to help them set up the channel and operate it to remain within the bounds of YouTube’s rules.

-If you prefer not to have your child making videos but still want to tap into their passion, maybe an online blog is a great option for them.
-You can help them set up a blog with relative ease and a low cost, then have them help design it with templates and drag-and-drop tools from various online providers.
+If you prefer not to have your child make videos but still want to tap into their passion, an online blog is another option.
+With your help, they could earn money through advertisements or affiliate marketing.
+It’s relatively easy and affordable to set up a blog.
+Then you can have your child design it with templates and drag-and-drop tools from various online providers.

 10. Supervised babysitting